neurodatascience/ohbm_2023_pubget/pubget.md

 Due to this difficulty, most projects rely on NeuroSynth or NeuroQuery data.
 This drastically limits possibilities: the text itself is not available (only text-frequency features), recent or missing articles cannot be added, etc.

-Here we introduce interoperable tools that help collecting and labelling text:
+Here we introduce inter-operable tools that help collecting and labelling text:

 - pubget downloads and processes articles from PubMed Central,
 - labelbuddy is a simple text labelling application.

-We want to help neuroimagers skip the tedious data collection and jump to performing high-level analyses (using familar scientific software) on a rich and user-friendly dataset.
+We want to help neuroimagers skip the tedious data collection and jump to performing high-level analyses (using familiar scientific software) on a rich and user-friendly dataset.

 ## Methods